seejohnrun/seejohnrun.github.io/_posts/2012-02-04-private-git-hosting.markdown

   _edit_last: '1'
   dsq_thread_id: '608838716'
 ---
-I've mentioned this before in talks, but never on the blog   so I d like to share my choice of private git hosting services.
+I've mentioned this before in talks, but never on the blog   so I'd like to share my choice of private git hosting services.

 I was a long-time private <a href="https://github.com/">GitHub</a> subscriber.
 What I kept running into is that I had a lot of smaller repositories that I wanted to keep around, and I was constantly deleting projects to make room for others.
 Super annoying.